pocamin/akka-pony/README.md

 - If it changes state of this it will break akka state management => Thread safety is not anymore assured
 - It will block rarity for something that doesnt belong to rarity => Hard to tune performance

-:boom: :boom: :boom: **Only forward on forward method** :boom: :boom: :boom:
+:boom: :boom: :boom: **Only forward on ponified method** :boom: :boom: :boom:

 > Some simple routing logic are completely fine although